BharathVishal/Message-communication-using-Wearable-Data-Layer-for-Android-Wear-OS/README.md

 # Message communication using Wearable Data Layer - Android/Wear OS

-A two way message communication app for Wear OS that makes use of Wearable data layer.
+A two way message communication app for Wear OS that makes use of Wearable Data Layer API.
 Send/receive messages from your wearable/mobile device.

 &nbsp;
 ### Usage: